 The practice's website provided patients with information about the range of treatments available at the practice.
-These included general dentistry and treatments for gum disease and more complex treatment such as; implants and endodontics.
+These included general dentistry and treatments for gum disease and more complex treatment such as minor oral surgery, implants, orthodontic treatments and endontics.